Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Where there's a Will

-During gauntlets, you may choose a number and suffer that much stress.
-When you do, create a boon on yourself with rating equal to the amount of stress you suffered.
+During gauntlets, you may choose to suffer an injury with the rating of your choice.
+When you do, create an enduring boon on yourself with rating equal to the rating of the injury you suffered.

 ### Schemer

-During gauntlets, instead of gaining morale, you may create a special, secret `SCHEME` trait or improve the rating of an existing `SCHEME` trait by **1.**
+If your morale during gauntlets is above **0,** your team gains a `PROGRESSING SCHEME` trait with rating equal to your team's morale, which counts as a character trait for your team.